junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Introduced in House
 - 2009-12-16 — Referred to the House Committee on Intelligence (Permanent Select).
+- 2010-01-20 — Committee Consideration and Mark-up Session Held.
+- 2010-01-20 — Ordered to be Reported Adversely by the Yeas and Nays: 8 - 5.
+- 2010-01-27 — Placed on the House Calendar, Calendar No. 151.
+- 2010-01-27 — Reported adversely by the Committee on Intelligence (Permanent).
+H. Rept.
+111-402.
+- 2010-01-27 — Reported adversely by the Committee on Intelligence (Permanent).
+H. Rept.
+111-402.